ibaned/lambda_users_guide/README.md

 `x` is no longer a variable in the `which_is_it` function, rather it is accessed indirectly via `this`.
-So the compiler decides to capture the `this` pointer, meaning the intermediate conceptual state after lambdas are converter to functors looks like this:
+So the compiler decides to capture the `this` pointer, meaning the intermediate conceptual state after lambdas are converter to functors looks somewhat like this:

 ```cpp
 struct LotsToDo {